wolfpup-software/jackrabbit-js/README.md

 };
 ```

-Test collections are gathered and exported as list inside a module.
+`Test collections` are gathered as list inside a module.
+This list is later used as a pipeline to generate test state through a `logger`.

 ```TS
 import { myTestCollection } from "./my_test_collection.ts";